prasadnarwadkar/MongoDBNodejsWebApi/README.md

 # MongoDb Node.js Web API
-This is an example Web API created in Node.js that connects to MongoDb.
+Theer are two APIs in this repository.
+One is in the root folder (the main entities API) and another is in the 'server/' folder which is used for authentication and authorization.
+Both the APIs connect to MongoDb.
 You can get a new MongoDb cloud account [here](https://cloud.mongodb.com/).
 Once you create an account, you can create a database and a collection, you can modify the settings in [this file](https://github.com/prasadnarwadkar/mongodbnodejswebapi/blob/master/services/heroesService.js).
 As an alternative, you can also provision a MongoDb account for yourself on Azure.
 The MongoDb Node.js driver works just the same in both the cases, only difference is the difference between the cluster Urls.

 ## Deployment